Naif-Ganadily/DeepLearning-ECGArrhythmiaClassification-Guide/README.md

 # EEP_596_Project2
-## Deep Learning-Based ECG Arrythmia Heartbeat Classification
+## Deep Learning for ECG Arrhythmia Heartbeat Classification: A Comprehensive Guide

 ### Project Overview:
 This repository contains Project 2 for the course EE P 596: Advanced Introduction to Machine Learning.
 The project, instructed by Prof. Karthik Mohan, was completed by students Naif A Ganadily and Sarah Selim.